Parent Resources

 Private Instrumental Tutors

 Investigator College provides students with the opportunity to learn a range of instruments.
-Lessons, which are provided during school time with a private tutor, range in price from approx. $30-$35 per lesson.
+Lessons, which are provided during school time with a private tutor, range in price from approx. $35-$40 per lesson (prices to be negotiated with individual tutors).

 MUSIC